ongres/stackgres/doc/content/en/03-tutorial/01-pre-requisites/03-prometheus-grafana/_index.md

 title: Prometheus and Grafana
 weight: 3
 url: tutorial/prerequisites/prometheus-grafana
+description: Details about the prometheus and grafana set up to run the tutorial.
 ---

 Prometheus (or Prometheus-compatible software) and Grafana are optional components, but it is recommended that you will